Altinn/altinn-apiclient-maskinporten/README.md

 Pre-release versions of this nuget are made available on Github.

-## Setup as HttpHandler
+## Using extension methods to configure a HttpClient

 There are different ways to set this up.
-For most using the HttpHandler configuration is the most convenient way of using this library, offering a HttpClient that can be injected and used transparently.
+For most using the extensions methods is the most convenient way of using this library, offering a HttpClient that can be injected and used transparently.

 You will need to configure a client definition, which is a way of providing the necessary OAuth2-related settings (client-id, scopes etc) as well as a way of getting